cvs-health/testaro/README.md

 Test targets employ mechanisms to prevent scraping, automated form submission, and other automated actions.
 These mechanisms may interfere with testing.
 When a test act is prevented by a target, Testaro reports this prevention.

 Some targets prohibit the execution of alien scripts unless the client can demonstrate that it is the requester of the page.
 Failure to provide that evidence results in the script being blocked and an error message being logged, saying “Refused to execute a script because its hash, its nonce, or unsafe-inline does not appear in the script-src directive of the Content Security Policy”.
 This mechanism affects tools that insert scripts into a target in order to test it.
-Those tools include `axe`, `asLint`, `ed11y`, and `htmlcs`.
+Those tools include `axe`, `aslint`, `ed11y`, and `htmlcs`.
 To comply with this requirement, Testaro obtains a _nonce_ from the response that serves the target.
 Then the file that runs the tool adds that nonce to the script as the value of a `nonce` attribute when it inserts its script into the target.

 ### Tool duplicativity